Functional Data Representation with Merge Trees: Introduction

-In this work, we consider specific topological representations of \(f\) constructed along this general scheme and we show that they are invariant with respect to homeomorphic warpings of the domain \(X.\) Moreover, these representations are also able to separate big shape features of \(f\) from small oscillations; the overall shape of the function captured by the topological representations we will deal with is unaffected by the presence of smaller oscillations, which are captured as well, but separately.
-These two properties make the TDA approach pursued in this manuscript a candidate for the representation of functional data, indeed a robust competitor able to deal in a natural way with phase variation and insensitive to the fine tuning of the preliminary smoothing phase, since functional features likely generated by overfitted representations are easily identified as ancillary in the subsequent topological representation.

 To allow for the statistical analysis of functional data summarised by their topological representations, we need to embed the latter in a metric space.
-The choice of persistence diagrams (PD) \citep{cohen_PD} as summaries obtained through persistent homology drives many successful applications \citep{protein_4,robotics_1,robotics_2, signal_1,signal_3,materials_2}, although other topological summaries are in fact known in the literature \citep{landscapes,pers_img,silhouettes}.
+The choice of persistence diagrams (PD) \citep{cohen_PD} as summaries obtained through persistent homology drives many successful applications \citep{protein_4, robotics_1, robotics_2, signal_1, signal_3, materials_2}, although other topological summaries are in fact known in the literature \citep{landscapes, pers_img, silhouettes}.
 In this work we exploit a topological alternative -- not equivalent -- to a persistence diagram, called {\em merge tree.} Merge trees representations of functions are not new \citep{merge_parall_2} and are obtained as a particular case of Reeb Graphs \citep{reeb, reeb_2}.
 Different frameworks have been proposed to work with merge trees \citep{merge, merge_interl}, mainly defining a suitable metric structure to compare them \citep{merge_intrins, merge_frechet}.
 However all such metrics have a very high computational cost, causing a lack of examples and applications even when approximation algorithms are available \citep{interl_approx}, or they require complex workarounds to be effectively used \citep{merge_farlocca}.
-We employ the metric for merge trees introduced in \cite{pegoraro2021metric}, which is based on an edit distance presented in \cite{pegoraro2023edit} for more general graphs, and showing that its computational complexity is reasonable when the trees involved are not too large.
-When working with representations of data, it is fundamental to study the behaviour of the operator which maps the single datum into the chosen representation to assess which kind of information is transferred from the initial data to the space of representations.
-For this reason we develop a new theoretical analysis on the stability/continuity of merge trees with respect to perturbations of the original functions.
-We also carry out examples to showcase differences between merge trees and persistence diagrams of functions.
-Having devoted the initial sections of the paper to the understanding of the behaviour of these topological tools, we finally tackle, with our TDA approach, the benchmark functional classification case study detailed in \cite{aneurisk_jasa}.
+We employ the metric for merge trees introduced in \cite{pegoraro2024finitely}, showing that its computational complexity is reasonable when the trees involved are not too large.